jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ### Develop a first Structure  {#firstStructure}

-After you annotated your notes you can start to structure them.
+After you annotated your notes, you can start to structure them.
-Structuring the notes means grouping similar data together, suggesting themes behind the data, naming these themes and deciding which data falls under which theme.
+Structuring the notes means grouping similar data together, suggesting themes behind the data, naming these themes and deciding, which data falls under which theme.

 You don't use all your data yet.
 You can start with what you find useful, when skimming through or you can use the data of two participants for now.
 The goal is to set up some preliminary structure, like a sketch of the analysis.

 ![setting up a basic structure](images/lego_housefirstStructure.jpg)